cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ```shell
 text2workspace.py -m 125  counting/combined_ratesOnly.txt -P HiggsAnalysis.CombinedLimit.PhysicsModel:multiSignalModel  --PO verbose --PO 'map=.*/.*ZH_lep_PTV_75_150_hbb:r_zh_75_150[1,-5,5]' --PO 'map=.*/.*ZH_lep_PTV_150_250_0J_hbb:r_zh_150_250noj[1,-5,5]'  --PO 'map=.*/.*ZH_lep_PTV_150_250_GE1J_hbb:r_zh_150_250wj[1,-5,5]' --PO 'map=.*/.*ZH_lep_PTV_250_400_hbb:r_zh_250_400[1,-5,5]' --PO 'map=.*/.*ZH_lep_PTV_GT400_hbb:r_zh_gt400[1,-5,5]' -o ws_counting.root
 ```
 In the example given above a signal POI is assigned to each gen-level bin independent on reco-level bin.
-This allows to take into account the non-trivial acceptance effects.
+This allows to take into account the non-trivial to take into account migration.
 One can also perform bin-by-bin unfolding using the mapping to the bin names rather that processes, e.g. `'map= vhbb_Zmm_gt400_13TeV/.*:r_reco_zh_gt400[1,-5,5]'`, but this method is not recommended and can be used only for tests as another way to ensure that the migration matrix is close to diagonal.

 To extract the measurement let's run the initial fit first using the `MultiDimFit` implemented in `Combine` to extract the best-fit values and uncertainties on all floating parameters: